NotAhad/PokeOS/README.md

 ## Overview

-PokéPortal is designed to deliver a comprehensive Pokémon experience directly in your browser.
+PokéOS is designed to deliver a comprehensive Pokémon experience directly in your browser.
 This application leverages:

 - **React & TypeScript:** Building a robust and type-safe interface with reusable components.
 - **Tailwind CSS:** Creating a modern and responsive design that adapts to various screen sizes.
-- **Pokémon API Integration:** Dynamically fetching Pokémon data, including stats, images, and types.
+- **Pokémon API Integration:** Dynamically fetching Pokémon data, including stats, images and types.
 - **State Management & Persistence:** Utilizing Context API and local storage to manage favorites and user interactions.
 - **Optimized Interactions:** Employing memoization and debounced input handling to ensure smooth performance.